DYNOPUNCH/NikoEngine/README.md

 # NikoEngine
-A game engine for making snes retro esque games.
+A game engine for making retro esque games.